Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Conclusion

-In this paper, we study uncertainty estimation under distribution shift using the distributionally robust learning framework.
-We demonstrate that density estimation can be integrated into the learning process by using a domain classifier.
-We propose differentiable density ratio estimation and develop end-to-end training techniques for our proposed method.
-Using DRL's more calibrated model confidence helps to solicit better pseudo-labels for self-training in UDA and cross domain SSL.
-We also empirically demonstrate that the density ratios learned from our domain classifier reflect the hardness of an image accurately, matching the human selection frequencies.
-In the future, we are interested in relaxing the assumptions made and study different shifts in the DRL framework.
+This paper studied uncertainty estimation under distribution shift with the distributionally robust learning framework.
+We show that density estimation can be integrated into the learning process by using a domain classifier.
+We propose differentiable density ratio estimation and develop end-to-end training techniques for our method.
+Using DRL's more calibrated model confidence helps to generate better pseudo-labels for self-training in UDA and cross-domain SSL.